jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

 Now you can run additional servers to scale-out your cluster.

-To do so, you must vary the name of the members you add to your cluster as peers.
-VMware GemFire requires members in a cluster to be named and for the names of each member in the cluster to be unique.
+To do so, you must vary the name of the members you add to your cluster as peers. [vmware-gemfire-name] requires members in a cluster to be named and for the names of each member in the cluster to be unique.

 Additionally, since we are running multiple instances of our